evmos/docs/docs/use/Interact-with-dApps/index.md

 You can help keep the network secure and put your EVMOS tokens at "stake", by delegating them to a validator.
 This will earn you a daily interest in form of new EVMOS tokens (aka. staking rewards).
 As long as your tokens are staked, you cannot transfer or use them in other dApps.
 At any given time, you can undelegate your tokens.
 This will allow you to start using your tokens again after an unbonding period that is defined in the protocol (e.g. two weeks).

 You can choose validators to stake your tokens with from a list on the [Evmos Staking dApp](https://app.evmos.org/staking).
-We recommend choosing a reputable validator, that can promise to stay online and doesn't have a large voting power.
+We recommend choosing a reputable validator, that can promise to stay online and doesn't have a large voting power (e.g. is not in the top 20).
 Validators that are offline for an extended period or act maliciously can get slashed, resulting in a loss of your stake.
 Also, delegating to validators with less voting power keeps the network more decentralized.
 You can switch between validators without undelegating your tokens by redelegating them.

 ### Governance